-Don’t worry about whether your book will become too “niche” by your focusing on one ideal reader.
+Don’t worry about whether your book will become too “niche” by focusing on one ideal reader.
 Rather, think about providing as much value as possible to your reader; then, readers who are not your ideal reader will be more likely to find your book and be helped by it, too.
 (It’s funny how that works).

 It’s your job to take your reader on a journey.
-If your reader is at Point A, your job to take her to Point B or C (or maybe all the way to Point Z).
+If your reader is at Point A, your job to take her to Point B or C (or maybe to Point Z).
 You have to meet the reader where she is, and take her where you believe she should go.

 Let’s say you’ve identified your audience as new CEO’s.
 You want to help them become effective leaders through listening.
-Every chapter you write should come back to this theme of listening, whether it’s to the board, C-suite members, or their own internal guidance system.
+Every chapter you write should come back to this theme of listening, whether it’s to the board, C-suite members, or their internal guidance system.
 “Listening” is your north star.
-You may provide plenty of other actionable tips for the new CEO, but you always come back to helping the new leader “lead through listening.”
+You may provide plenty of other actionable tips for the new CEO, but you always come back to help the new leader “lead through listening.”

-4) Create an outline
+4. Create an Outline